 -Michelle Dougherty

-"A year and a half ago I happened upon Forrest Yoga and Steve Emmerman.
+"A year and a half ago I happened upon Steve Emmerman.
 After a single class, I knew I had found the ultimate yoga.
 I had practiced with many yoga teachers in my life and without hesitation I would have to say that Steve is by far the most present and connected teacher I have ever experienced.
 And Talya's enthusiasm and playfulness shine from within and are inspiring.
 Her adjustments are intuitive and I can feel her whole-heartedness."

 -Donna Der